CBD oil for dogs: Does CBD work for dog anxiety, pain, arthritis & cancer?[Infographic]

 In Canada, some of these may be labelled as hemp terpenes despite having more than just terpenes.
 Paw Plus is an approved Health Canada cannabis oil for dogs and cats.
 Prior to Paw Plus, Creating Brighter Days Spectrum is an example for dogs & cats which anecdotally have been given great reviews by customers.

 When would you use a full-spectrum CBD oil for dogs and cats?
 Generally, we’d suggest a full-spectrum CBD oil as it provides an “entourage effect.”
-As Health Canada rules do not allow the identification of phytocannabinoids, the full spectrum is known as cannabis oil for pets.
+As health rules do not allow the identification of phytocannabinoids, the full spectrum is known as cannabis oil for pets.
 This means that there will be other hemp terpenes, trace amounts of THC, cannabinoids and flavonoids.
 This is the idea of the synergistic interactions we spoke about earlier.
-We’d use the Health Canada approved cannabis oil for pets for acute cases eg. cancer in dogs/ cats, severe arthritis or anxiety .
+We’d use the official approved cannabis oil for pets for acute cases eg. cancer in dogs/ cats, severe arthritis or anxiety .
 However, if all you can find is a CBD isolate, that could work.

 Depends on where you are located.